 Chalazion Surgery – The Procedure

-Once the doctor has already ascertained that the anesthesia has already worked, your eyelid will be everted or lifted and turned inside out using a clamp.
+Once the chalazion doctor has already ascertained that the anesthesia has already worked, your eyelid will be everted or lifted and turned inside out using a clamp or forceps.
 A very small incision will be made on top of the cyst inside your eyelid.
-The tissue inside the chalazion will then be curetted or scooped out and sent to the laboratory to determine malignancy.
-The incision on the gland is then left to drain in a smaller chalazion while the cut in larger nodules will be stitched very finely.
-Antibiotic ointment or eye drops will then be administered to stave off infection before the eye is covered with a patch.
+The tissue inside the lump and any chalazion drainage or discharge will then be curetted or scooped out and sent to the laboratory to determine if there is a chalazion cancer connection.
+The lance on the gland is then left to drain in a smaller chalazion while the cut in larger nodules will be stitched very finely.
+Antibiotic ointment medicine or eye drops will then be administered to stave off infection before the eye is covered with a patch.

 To give you a better idea of what goes on, here is a brief, 2 minute chalazion removal video: